Organ-on-a-chip: Transitioning from 3D cell-culture models to OOCs

 3D cell-culture models exceed 2D culture systems by promoting higher levels of cell differentiation and tissue organization.
 3D culture systems are more successful because the flexibility of the ECM gels accommodates shape changes and cell-cell connections – formerly prohibited by rigid 2D culture substrates.
+The most widely used 3D cell culture models include spheroids and organoids.
 Nevertheless, even the best 3D culture models fail to mimic an organ's cellular properties in many aspects, including tissue-to-tissue interfaces (e.g., epithelium and vascular endothelium), spatiotemporal gradients of chemicals, and the mechanically active microenvironments (e.g. arteries' vasoconstriction and vasodilator responses to temperature differentials).
 The application of microfluidics in organs-on-chips enables the efficient transport and distribution of nutrients and other soluble cues throughout the viable 3D tissue constructs.
 Organs-on-chips are referred to as the next wave of 3D cell-culture models that mimic whole living organs' biological activities, dynamic mechanical properties and biochemical functionalities.

 Organs

-Brain-on-a-chip
+Brain

-Brain-on-a-chip devices create an interface between neuroscience and microfluidics by: 1) improving culture viability; 2) supporting high-throughput screening; 3) modeling organ-level physiology and disease in vitro/ex vivo, and 4) adding high precision and tunability of microfluidic devices.
-Brain-on-a-chip devices span multiple levels of complexity in terms of cell culture methodology.
-Devices have been made using platforms that range from traditional 2D cell culture to 3D tissues in the form of organotypic brain slices.
+Brain-on-a-chip devices are devices that allow the culturing and manipulation of brain-related tissues through microfabrication and microfluidics by: 1) improving culture viability; 2) supporting high-throughput screening for simple models; 3) modeling tissue or organ-level physiology and disease in vitro/ex vivo, and 4) adding high precision and tunability of microfluidic devices.
+Brain-on-a-chip devices can span multiple levels of complexity in terms of cell culture methodology and can include brain parenchyma and/or blood-brain barrier tissues.
+Devices have been made using platforms that range from traditional 2D cell culture to 3D tissues in the form of organotypic brain slices and more recently organoids.

-Overview of organotypic brain slices

 Organotypic brain slices are an in vitro model that replicates in vivo physiology with additional throughput and optical benefits, thus pairing well with microfluidic devices.
 Brain slices have advantages over primary cell culture in that tissue architecture is preserved and multicellular interactions can still occur.
 There is flexibility in their use, as slices can be used acutely (less than 6 hours after slice harvesting) or cultured for later experimental use.
 Because organotypic brain slices can maintain viability for weeks, they allow for long-term effects to be studied.
 Slice-based systems also provide experimental access with precise control of extracellular environments, making it a suitable platform for correlating disease with neuropathological outcomes.
-Because approximately 10 to 20 slices can be extracted from a single brain, animal usage is significantly reduced relative to in vivo studies.
 Organotypic brain slices can be extracted and cultured from multiple animal species (e.g. rats), but also from humans.